Privacy & Security

 At the time, the decision was widely praised by civil liberties advocates as protecting the privacy of phone calls.

-But this legal definition underpinning it was a moving target because the expectation of privacy that society is prepared to accept as “reasonable” inevitably evolves.
+But, the legal definition was a moving target.
+The “reasonable” expectation of privacy that society accepts is always changing.

-Geofence warrants wouldn’t be possible without another innovation we’ve written about – surveillance capitalism.
+Geofence warrants wouldn’t be possible without another innovation: surveillance capitalism.
 And Google is the undisputed king of it.

-Google records location data for hundreds of millions of smartphones in a proprietary database it calls Sensorvault.
+Google records location data for hundreds of millions of smartphones.
+It stores the data in a database called Sensorvault.
 A data point is created each time there is an “event” on your smartphone.
-That could be a phone call, a text message, a Facebook posting, a map search, etc. But Sensorvault also records location data through apps running on your smartphone, even if you’re not using it.
+That could be a phone call, a text, a Facebook post, a map search, etc. But Sensorvault also records location data from apps on your phone, even if you’re not using it.

 What’s more, while we advised readers to say “goodbye to Google” nearly five years ago, it’s easier said than done.
 That’s because Google Search is the leader in internet searches, Google Maps is the most popular mapping app, Gmail is the biggest email service, and YouTube is the top short video provider.